Musashi1584/RPGO/RPG/ReadMe.txt

 - All weapons get 3 upgrade slots
 - Assault Rifles get Autofire ability (Fire a long burst at a target that does +1 damage per ammo left in the clip.
 The shot is less accurate against targets in cover, consumes full clip, destroys cover but cannot be dodged.
 Needs 2 action points and 3 ammo minimum to be activated.).
 - Sniper Rifles give Squadsight ability and can be fired after moving (overwatch still needs 2 AP).
-- Cannons get Autofire and Supression ability, have increased damage and clip size but get a -25% mobility penalty.
+- Cannons get Autofire and Suppression ability, have increased damage and clip size but get a -25% mobility penalty.
 - Shotguns are very accurate but *damage* drops of with distance and also get reduced by cover to a minimum 1 damage.
 - Vektor rifles get the chance of staying concealed (they have a integrated basic suppressor)
 - Bullpup Rifles get +1 clip size, get the Autofire ability and standard shots are not turn-ending